Home/Restorative Dental Care/Dental Bridges

 Missing teeth can cause a number of serious problems such as the shifting of remaining teeth, or additional tooth loss.
 Our team of doctors provides dental bridges at their Chesapeake office to restore the structure and function of your smile, and to renew your self-confidence.
 If you are interested in dental bridges or another of our restorative dentistry services, contact our office today.

-Dental bridges are natural-looking porcelain restorations that are anchored either by a dental implant, or by the two adjacent teeth.
 Having dental bridges placed usually requires two office visits.
 During your first visit, the two anchor teeth will be gently filed down to make room for dental crowns.
 We will create a mold of those teeth as well as the gap, which will be used to create your permanent restorations.
 While we wait for your bridge and crowns to return from the laboratory, we will fit you with a temporary restoration to maintain the aesthetics of your smile.

 We will invite you back to our Chesapeake office when your dental bridge is ready to be tried in.
 Your second appointment will involve a thorough check of the fit of the bridge to ensure a successful result.
 After a few weeks, we will schedule a follow-up appointment during which your dentist will assess your gums and teeth and their adaptation to your new restoration.